gabrielsouzas/github-social-ctrl-react-native/Readme.md

 Remember that you can name the profile whatever you like.
 We named the profile preview.
 However, you can call it local, emulator, or whatever makes the most sense for you.

-3. Download and install your APK in [Expo.dev](https://expo.dev/) or by the link provided at the end of the build
+**3 - Download and install your APK in [Expo.dev](https://expo.dev/) or by the link provided at the end of the build**

 To install, transfer the APK file to a device or emulator.
-A device will be asked for permission for potentially dangerous applications, as it has not been verified by Play Protect (Play Store).
+A device will be asked for permission for potentially dangerous applications, as it has not been verified by Play Protect (**Play Store**).
 The application will only be installed with this permission granted.

 ## 🤝 Contribution